 Final Exxon AGM tally lifts ex-MetLife chairman to board, seals activist win

+The tally was released more than three weeks after a vote that gave tiny hedge fund Engine No. 1 a quarter of the seats on the Exxon board.
+Exxon took the unusual moves of suspending its shareholder meeting for an hour before conducting an extensive Q&A between executives to keep voting open longer - a move that Engine No. 1 criticized.

+The two top vote getters were former Comcast finance chief Michael Angelakis and activist investor Jeffrey Ubben, both appointed to the board in March as the company sought to fend off Engine No. 1.

-Douglas Oberhelman, the former Caterpillar chairman, was expected to rejoin the board based on preliminary results released June 2.
-Former IBM CEO Samuel Palmisano and former Malaysian state oil company chief Wan Zulkiflee also lost their seats, the final vote count showed.
+Kandarian replaced former Caterpillar chief Douglas Oberhelman in the latest tally.
+Oberhelman originally was named to the 12th spot based on preliminary results released on June 2.
+Former International Business Machines Corp Chief Executive Samuel Palmisano and former Malaysian state oil company chief Wan Zulkiflee also lost their seats, the final vote count showed.

 ((Gary.McWilliams@thomsonreuters.com; +1 469-691-7668;))